Did you know?

 The entire botanical garden has been designed for wheelchair access.

-There is many an incentive for you to include the Lowveld National Botanical Garden on your itinerary if you are visiting the Mpumalanga province.
+Include the Lowveld National Botanical Gardens on your itinerary if you are visiting the Mpumalanga province.
 Not only is it the only national botanical garden in the province, it is also close to many of the major tourist attractions in the region, including the Kruger National Park, the Blyde River Canyon, Pilgrim's Rest and God's Window.

 Located just outside Mbombela (formerly known as Nelspruit), this botanical garden receives so much rainfall that it remains green throughout the year and boasts over 2 000 species of plants.
 The garden also has a huge collection of cycads, the biggest in Africa.

-Watch the Crocodile River as it hustles through the Lowveld National Botanical Garden together with its sister, the Nels River which descends into a waterfall in the west of the gardens.
+Watch the Crocodile River as it flows swiftly through the Lowveld National Botanical Garden together with its sister river, the Nels, which descends into a waterfall in the west of the gardens.
 The suspension bridge provides a fantastic vantage point over the falls.

-The dry bushveld section of the gardens will greet you with a variety of beautiful succulent species indigenous to South Africa, while from the boardwalk you can catch a sweeping view of the lush African Rainforest, the main reason these gardens are known as the 'evergreen botanical gardens'.
+The dry bushveld section of the gardens will greet you with a variety of beautiful succulent species indigenous to South Africa, while from the boardwalk you can catch a sweeping view of the lush man-made African rain forest, the main reason these gardens are known as the 'evergreen botanical gardens'.